Avoid Taking Pain Relievers Before COVID Vaccine In Order To Get Most 'Bang For Your Buck'

-DENVER (CBS4) – With more Coloradans receiving the COVID-19 vaccines every day and more tiers being opened, we hear more about minor side effects like arm soreness.
+DENVER (KCNC-TV) – With more Americans receiving the COVID-19 vaccines every day and more tiers being opened, we hear more about minor side effects like arm soreness.
 That has some wondering if they should take a pain reliever, like ibuprofen, before they get the shot.

-“Actually there are concerns about that,” CBS4 Medical Editor Dr. Dave Hnida said in an interview on CBSN Denver.
+“Actually there are concerns about that,” KCNC-TV Medical Editor Dr. Dave Hnida said in an interview on CBSN Denver.
 “The reason is twofold.
-First off, when you actually get side effects like a sore arm or you wind up getting some body aches, chills or a headache, it’s actually a sign your body is working in response to the vaccination.”
+First off, when you actually get side effects like a sore arm or you wind up getting some body aches, chills or a headache, it’s actually a sign your body is working in response to the vaccination.

 Hnida said the answer to that question isn’t clear — with some studies saying yes, it does interfere, others raising uncertainty about the possible impact.